looprock/deployconf/README.md

 ```
 # name - MANDATORY: Unique application name
 name: foo
+# replicas - OPTIONAL: number of replicas, defaults to 2
+replicas: 3
 # servicetarget - OPTIONAL: container to create a service for
 # use the container name for a multi-container deployment
 # use 'true' for a single container deployment